openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ## Introduction

-Model Optimizer is a cross-platform command-line tool that facilitates the transition between the training and deployment environment, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.
+Model Optimizer is a cross-platform command-line tool that facilitates transition between training and deployment environments, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.

-Model Optimizer process assumes you have a network model trained using supported deep learning frameworks: TensorFlow*, PyTorch*, ONNX*, PaddlePaddle*, MXNet*, Caffe*, Kaldi*.
-Model Optimizer produces an Intermediate Representation (IR) of the network, which can be inferred with the [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md).
+Using Model Optimizer tool assumes you already have a deep-learning model trained using one of the supported frameworks: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or represented in ONNX* format.
+Model Optimizer produces an Intermediate Representation (IR) of the model, which can be inferred with [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md).

 > **NOTE**: Model Optimizer does not infer models.
 Model Optimizer is an offline tool that runs before the inference takes place.